Cradle Cap in Adults: Treatment, Symptoms & Causes

 Compared to a relatively mild case of dandruff, cradle cap is a more extreme reaction.
 It’s dandruff’s angrier, more destructive older brother.
 It claims to be misunderstood, but we think it’s a bad seed.

 The same yeast, skin oils, and hormones that promote cradle cap in infants are present in older individuals.
-However, “cradle cap” is not the only way to address this condition of flaking and scaling on the scalp of an adult.
+However, “cradle cap” is not the only way to address this condition of flaking and scaling on an adult’s scalp.

 To start, adults with cradle cap can remove any imagined stigma by using the clinical term “seborrheic dermatitis.”
 As a bonus, you’ll sound much more sophisticated when you whip out a seven-syllable medical term.